SohamMalakar/Fun-Assembly/README.md

 ## Syntax

-The syntax is very simple and easy to understand.
+The syntax is very simplistic and easy to understand.

 ### Hello World